 HF Book Club - Tales from the Farm & Country Weekend in the Northern Lake District

 The HF Book Club is a great way to holiday with like-minded book lovers to discuss your favourite works or discover something new in a relaxed and informal setting.
 Related guided sightseeing visits to key attractions are included.
 These holidays are perfect for solo travellers or you could come along with your book club.
 Farming life can be tough but also fantastic.
 Discuss the trials and triumph of country life.
-We're finalising our reading list and we'll publish it very soon.
+We're finalising our reading list and we'll publish it early 2020.

 - Find out more about our rural landscape

 - Explore literature related to the great British countryside

 - Romantic or a harsh reality - what is life in the countryside?